doconnell565/foundryvtt-multilevel-tokens/README.md

 * Region identifiers that start with `!` are _scene-local_: they will only match with other regions on the same scene.
 For example, a region with the label `@in:!bar` will only teleport to a region labeled `@out:!bar` on the same scene, even if another scene also has a region labelled `@out:!bar`.
 The same behaviour applies to cloned regions.
 This might be useful if you don't need cross-scene linking, and don't want to worry about making sure you use different identifiers on each scene.
 Or if you're going to duplicate a scene a whole bunch.

+* Highlighing: Regions starting with # will have a second highlight region drawn over them with optinoal text

 ## Troubleshooting

 * Drawings need to have been _created_ by a user with the `GAMEMASTER` role in order to function as linked regions.